Mani Ratnam: National acclaim: 1992–1999

 With Thalapathy, Mani ended his long-term association with music director Ilaiyaraaja, bringing in debutant music director A. R. Rahman to score his Tamil classic Roja (1992).
 The venture was successful, earning Mani various awards.
 Roja, a romantic film, was about terrorism in the Kashmir region.
 Starring Arvind Swamy and Madhoo, it was nominated for the Golden St. George Award at the 18th Moscow International Film Festival.
 It became highly popular, gaining an iconic status in Indian cinema and was dubbed into other languages and met similar success in other regions.
 Mani took a more light-hearted approach with his next film—Thiruda Thiruda (1993).
 Scripted by Ram Gopal Varma, the film was a fun filled caper, which was a departure from Mani's previous style and fared moderately well at the box office.
 Thiruda Thiruda was premiered at the Toronto International Film Festival in 1994.

 Mani again teamed up with Ram Gopal Varma to provide the screenplay for the latter's Telugu film Gaayam, a socio-politico film loosely based on The Godfather.
 In 1995, Mani returned to Tamil language drama through Bombay starring Arvind Swamy and Manisha Koirala, which told the story of a Hindu-Muslim couple in the midst of the 1993 religious Bombay riots and bombings.
 It was also the first Indian film to focus on marriage between Hindu and Muslim people.
 The film met with controversy and censorship upon release.
 It was subsequently dubbed into Hindi where it gained commercial success and appreciation by critics.
-It won a number of awards, such as Nargis Dutt Award for Best Feature Film on National Integration, Political Film Society Awards|Special Award from the Political Film Society, In the Spirit of Freedom Award at the Jerusalem International Film Festival and the Gala Award at the Edinburgh International Film Festival.
+It won a number of awards, such as Nargis Dutt Award for Best Feature Film on National Integration, Special Award from the Political Film Society, In the Spirit of Freedom Award at the Jerusalem International Film Festival and the Gala Award at the Edinburgh International Film Festival.